janvda/balena-python-evdev2mqtt/README.md

-# Balena "keypad2mqtt" Application
+# Balena "pythong-evdev2mqtt" Application

-This is a [Balena](https://www.balena.io/) application consisting of a single docker container "`keypad2mqtt`" which ....
+This is a [Balena](https://www.balena.io/) application consisting of 3 docker containers "`python-evdev2mqtt`" which ....

 ## Rationale for this Application